SietsmaRJ/calculate_capice_precompute_scores/README.md

 - progression_json: a json file containing set parameters, like batch_size, to keep track of progress during the programs execution.

 ## TODO:
+- Make input file (-f / --file) also specific for the progression.json.
 - Refactoring and optimization.